Anti-Aging

 - Lines across your forehead

-- Smokers lines – fine lines on your upper lip
+- Smoker lines – fine lines on your upper lip

 - Skin Discoloration – brown spots (liver or sun spots)